Businesses need employee diversity

 Companies today need to take steps to improve their competitive edge, and diverse hiring practices have shown that they add value to businesses worldwide.
 A Harvard Business School report backs up this idea.
 It pointed out that companies which emphasize employee diversity remain open to different ideas and combine these ideas to create new and exciting breakthroughs.
 These differences prompt cultural discussions and ideas that can help solve problems in international expansion or allocation of resources.
 Multicultural workforces were found to be more creative and adaptable.
 This is beneficial to companies who are expanding into new areas of the market.

 The good news is that companies of all sizes are starting to realize the benefits of hiring a diverse workforce prompting a lasting movement.
 Discrimination has no place in a business seeking continuous growth, and must not be allowed to take hold in the workplace.
 Large tech companies are getting on board with this mindset.
-Intel has set aside $300 million to improve diversity in their computer science and engineering departments.
+Intel has set aside $300 million to improve diversity in its computer science and engineering departments.
 Additionally, Google and Facebook have both committed to improving diversity in their offices.
 With these big players on board, it looks like diversity is here to stay—good news for everyone.

 Andrew Deen has been a consultant for startups in almost every industry from retail to medical devices and everything in between.
 He is currently writing a book about scaling up business and his experience implementing lean methodology.